 You may have been to a chiropractor yourself and decided that the popping and twisting are not for your child, especially if he or she is still an infant.
 However, there is a chiropractic subspecialty called upper cervical chiropractic that offers gentle adjustments of the C1 and C2.
 Here are a few things you should know about upper cervical chiropractic care:

-- Gentle – Low force corrections are administered by hand or with an adjusting instrument.
+Upper cervical chiropractors administer low force corrections by hand or with an adjusting instrument.
 These adjustments are gentle enough for all members of a household, from infants to the very elderly.

-- As-Needed – Upper cervical chiropractic offers as-needed care, so you don’t have to worry about your child getting a weekly adjustment if it is not needed.
-An examination is always performed prior to an adjustment to determine if the atlas is out of alignment.
+Upper cervical chiropractic offers as-needed care.
+This means you don’t have to worry about your child getting a weekly adjustment if it is not needed.
+The doctor always performs an examination prior to an adjustment to determine if the atlas is out of alignment.

-Because upper cervical care is non-invasive and there is no pain associated with the adjustments, parents can rest assured that their children are receiving the best care without the risk of injury.
+Because upper cervical care is non-invasive and there is no pain with every adjustment, parents can rest assured that their children are receiving the best care without the risk of injury.
 While upper cervical care often uses diagnostic imaging techniques to pinpoint misalignments, a physical examination is also part of the adjusting process, and your chiropractor won’t use imaging techniques that are not safe for your child or that you are not comfortable with.

 To learn more about how upper cervical chiropractic can be beneficial for the health of your entire family, we encourage you to schedule a consultation with a practitioner in your area.
 This will allow you to discuss the patient ages that your local practitioner is comfortable working with.
 You can also determine the best form of examination for your child and the potential benefits that your kids may see after receiving care.